ska-telescope/developer.skatelescope.org/src/development/codeguide.rst

 * All persistent configuration should use `python-dotenv <https://github.com/theskumar/python-dotenv>`_.
-  Such configuration ``.env`` files should be placed at the top of the ``ska_skeleton`` module and p[rovide a description sufficient for users to understand the settings changes.
+  Such configuration ``.env`` files should be placed at the top of the ``ska_skeleton`` module and provide a description that is sufficient for users to understand the settings changes.

 Standard output, warnings, and errors
 =====================================